AnaisKabambi/challenge-php-guestbook/README.md

 3. Store the data in a file
     * Use file_put_contents() (i think)
     * convert array to a string to store (use json_encode())
+    * PROBLEM: only the message is in the data file.
+      * Solved: used a function instead of different if-statements
 4. Display the data
     * New (top) to old (bottom)
     * Display all elements (title, date, message, author name)